line

 In 1998, I stumbled into this work while doing something else fun.
 I always heard “do what you love and success will follow.”
 As luck would have it, I simply helped a relative get her cluttered, overstuffed house sold in four days.
 That’s only remarkable because it had been on the market for six months without an offer.
 In six hours, my shang-hai’d team of three de-cluttered and rearranged and purged.
 It became a totally different home.
 It was beautiful, stylish, functional and sellable.
 It was also--almost ready for the move.
 We purged so much unwanted stuff and packed up the excess to prepare for the sale, so the move felt simple.
 The results were so successful that I got addicted to making houses look their best.
 And in the process discovered how much more functional they were.
 Often my clients liked the results so much they didn’t want to move.
 So I started helping people make their homes look and work better.
 I made it a goal to give my organizing clients the same experience of loving the way their home looks and functions.

-I quickly found The National Association of Professional Organizers (NAPO) and then the National Study Group on Chronic Disorganization (NSGCD).
+I quickly found The National Association of Professional Organizers (NAPO) and then the Institute for Challenging Disorganization (ICD).
 They provide professional development, a certification program and a great network of colleagues with whom I share resources.

 { back to the top }